inayet/openapi30_to_openapi31/README.md

 python openapi_converter_main.py [input_file.json] [output_file.yml]
 ```

-### 2. openapi_converter.py
+### 2. `useful.git-create-new-repo.py`

-Contains functions that assist `openapi_converter_main.py` in converting OpenAPI 3.0 to 3.1.

-### 3. useful.git-create-new-repo.py

 ![GitHub](https://www.vectorlogo.zone/logos/github/github-ar21.svg)

-Initializes a new GitHub repository and sets up the main, production, and development branches.
+Need a new GitHub repository?
+This script not only initializes a repository but also sets up main, production, and development branches for your project.

 Usage: